 Having been granted a PBS licence, you use the SMS to assign a CoS to the candidate, who then uses this reference number to make their visa application to the Home Office.

 How do you apply for a PBS licence?

-How much does it cost to apply for a PBS licence?
+How much does a PBS licence cost?